 Students who have a disability-related grievance are to follow the procedures outlined in the College catalog "Grievance/Complaint Protocol".
-All grievance communication must be sent to the College Dean and/or Vice President for Academic Affairs.
+All grievance communication must be sent to the College Dean.

-Family Educational Rights and Privacy Act (FERPA)
+The Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) requires that Eastern International College, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your education records.
+The Family Educational Rights and Privacy Act (FERPA) requires that Eastern International College, with certain exceptions, obtain your written consent prior for the disclosure of personally identifiable information from your education records.
 FERPA rights belong to students who attend postsecondary institutions in person, through correspondence, or through electronic "distance learning".
 Pertaining to: